rashidshamloo/portfolio/README.md

 ### My own packages used in this project

-- [react-next-tilt](https://www.npmjs.com/package/react-next-tilt) - used in the profile card, contact form, the showcase page, the blog page, and the packages page
+- [react-next-tilt](https://www.npmjs.com/package/react-next-tilt) - used in the profile card, the contact form, the showcase page, the blog page, and the packages page
 - [react-flip-tilt](https://www.npmjs.com/package/react-flip-tilt) - used in the showcase page and the packages page
 - [react-next-parallax](https://www.npmjs.com/package/react-next-parallax) - used in the showcase page, the packages page, and the error page
 - [swiper-mods](https://www.npmjs.com/package/swiper-mods) - used in the slider in the showcase page